Martin Bruns: Life and career

 Buns was born in Basel.
 During his school years, Martin Bruns was a member of the Knabenkantorei Basel and was influenced by this musical environment.
 He first studied violin at the City of Basel Music Academy and then became a member of the Bern Symphony Orchestra.
-After a few years he decided to study singing in addition and attended the Fribourg and Zurich universities and Daniel Ferro's singing class at the Juilliard School in New York City.
+After a few years he decided to study singing in addition and attended the Fribourg and Zürich universities and Daniel Ferro's singing class at the Juilliard School in New York City.
 In addition, he took masterclass with renowned artists such as Irwin Gage, Ernst Haefliger, Arleen Augér and Phyllis Curtin.

 After his studies, Bruns began his singing career as a member of the ensemble at the Hessian State Theatre in Wiesbaden.
 In addition, he has accepted numerous invitations to guest appearances at renowned German and European theatres and has performed with many major orchestras in Europe and North America.
 Brun's repertoire includes vocal parts from early baroque music to Mozart and Mahler up to contemporary music.

 A main focus of his vocal performances is the song repertoire, especially the lesser known works of the 20th century such as those by Ferruccio Busoni, Ignace Strasfogel or David Diamond.
 Brun's regular piano accompanists include Kolja Lessing, Brian Zeger, Jan Philipp Schulze, Ulrich Eisenlohr and Christoph Hammer.
 Through numerous premieres and first performances, including the performance of a work by Paul Engel written especially for the Vienna Piano Trio and Martin Bruns based on poems by Ursula Haas entitled: Getäuscht hat sich der Albatros, Bruns has repeatedly championed contemporary music at the International Music Festival in Lucerne, the Salzburg Easter Festival or the Chamber Music Festival in Ottawa, among others.

 Furthermore, in 2004, on the occasion of Francesco Petrarca's 700th birthday, he arranged 25 of his songs for medium voice and piano and performed them for the first time at the Festival Petrarca Musicale, which he himself initiated, at Schloss Kirchheim in Kirchheim unter Teck.
 Further highlights of his career were the Europe-wide live broadcast of his song recital Flies, you of my youth dreams from the Beethoven-Haus in Bonn, the first performance of Antonín Dvořák's song cycle Zypressen in the original version for voice and piano in Ludwigshafen am Rhein and Ljubljana, a US tour with Jan Philipp Schulze and the double production of Gian Carlo Menotti's The Telephone and Carl Orff's Die Kluge in Basel.

 In February 2009 Bruns took over a singing class as substitute at the Zürcher Hochschule der Künste and one year later he was appointed as visiting professor and from 2012 as professor of singing at the Hochschule für Musik "Hanns Eisler" and was elected vice-rector from 2014 to 2016.
 In addition, he taught singing at the Hochschule für Musik und Tanz Köln, location Aachen, from 2010 to 2012.